ashvisualtheme/file-integrity-scanner/README.md

 - **⚠️ Modified:** A file exists, but its hash does not match the official baseline (indicates a change or corruption).
 - **🚨 Added:** A file exists locally but is **not** present in the official baseline (a potential indicator of malicious file uploads).
 - **❌ Deleted:** A file present in the official baseline is missing from the local installation (potential file system corruption or removal by an attacker).

+##

+- **⚠️ Monitored Modified:** A file explicitly excluded from baseline comparison (e.g., `config.inc.php` or a manually excluded file) has changed locally since the last scan.
+- **🚨 Monitored Added:** A new file has been found within a directory that is explicitly excluded from baseline comparison (e.g., a new file in `public/` or a manually excluded directory).
+- **❌ Monitored Deleted:** A file previously present in a locally monitored exclusion list is now missing.

 ---